~/offline $ ssh anonymous @relay.offlineapp.org

 WhatsApp Signal Telegram Offline

-End-to-end encrypted by default yes yes no yes
+End-to-end encryption by default yes yes no yes

 No phone number required no no no yes